margaretmf/margaretmf.github.io/creativewriting.md

 The wind blows my hair.
 It touches my face.
-It fress me up.
+It pushes me along.

 The wind has my back.
 It runs with me.
-It sweeps with me through the land.
+It spreads my truth.

+The wind comes sweeping through
+I know its sound.

 The wind blowing through the Earth calling our names.
 The sounds of the universe speaking to our ears.